Skip to contents

 prophaz.timepoints

-for family="prophaz", time points defining the intervals on which the estimated baseline hazards is constant; these are prophaz.numints.BMA + 1 time points covering the interval (min(entry), max(exit)), based on quantiles among observed event times.
+for family="prophaz", time points defining the intervals on which the estimated baseline hazard is constant; these are prophaz.numints.BMA + 1 time points covering the interval (min(entry), max(exit)), based on quantiles among observed event times.
 See Details.

 Finally, for FMA the output additionally contains: